 The book tells the story of the over 600 Australian war brides, who traveled on an aircraft carrier to Great Britain after the end of WWII to rejoin their British husbands.
 Some got news of those husbands’ deaths while travelling; others got a ‘Not Wanted, Don’t Come’ telegram, that would have send me on a killing spree right where it was sent from; and some, well, some were opportunistic.

 The book is a delight.
 It has its plot holes and its sentimental moments, yes.
-But it also sheds light on an overlooked facet of the bigger story of war, we are familiar with; and it does so with the confidence of massive research.
+But it also sheds light on an overlooked facet of the bigger story of war; and it does so with the confidence of massive research.

 Many of the women on the HMS Victorious were still teenagers and all had crossed from childhood to adolescence in times of war.
 They had lost people dear to their hearts.
 Being women in the mid-XXth century they all faced the smallest of odds to make their own way in life.
 Marriage was the ultimate achievement in store for them.